 An introduction to interoception

-My aim here is to introduce you to a paper on iInteroception, written by Robert Schleip in 2014, to give you a broad summary of interoception, and how the therapist will benefit the client from understanding this sense.
+My aim here is to introduce you to a paper on interoception, written by Robert Schleip in 2014, to give you a broad summary of interoception, and how the therapist will benefit the client from understanding this sense.

 Before we look at the research, we need a definition of interoception: “Interoception refers to the representation of the internal world, and includes the processes by which an organism senses, interprets, integrates and regulates signals from within itself.”
 [1]